spinnaker/spinnaker/experimental/docker-compose/README.md

 # Spinnaker on Docker Compose

-This is an experimental integration of Spinnaker and Docker Compose using docker images for spinnaker published on the Docker Hub.
+This is an experimental integration of Spinnaker and Docker Compose using docker images for Spinnaker published on the Docker Hub.

 It requires no installation of any software aside from the toolbox to test out Spinnaker.